lcphill/Parking-docs/Networking-Terms-Glossary.md

 - loopback interface
    - Also see: loopback0, loopback1
       - Regarding loopback0 and loopback1: This glossary content shall describe conventional usage, as vendor and/or NetDevOps assignments can vary.
+   - Definitional: Virtual interface devoid of physical port counterpart
    - Remove this from the public square: "127.0.0.1"
    - Loopback IPs have no correlation to physical (hence, loopback)
    - Loopback IFs can never go down (outside of software/c2, etc)
-   - Assign an IP to a network device, using /32 subnet mask as a convention to avoid wasting IP space
+   - Assign an IP to a network device, using /32 subnet-mask as a convention to avoid wasting IP space
 - loopback0 (lo0:)
    - IP that uniquely identifies the device (switch) to neighbors (network peers).
    - AKA "primary_ip"